vahidAK/NanoMethPhase/README.md

                         path/to/directory/prefix

 one of these two are required arguments:
-  --vcf VCF, -v VCF     The path to the whatshap phased vcf file or if it is
+  --vcf VCF, -v VCF     The path to the whatshap phased vcf file.
-                        your second try and you have per read info file from the first try there is no need to give vcf file, instead give the path to the per read info file using --per_read option which will be significantly faster.
-                        If you give both vcf and per read file, per read file will be ignored
   --per_read PER_READ, -pr PER_READ
                         If it is your second try and you have per read info file from the first try there is no need to give vcf